 Even if you password protect the spread sheet and keep it on your intranet, you can never be totally sure with whom the document and password have been shared.
 Could the file have been shared by somebody either inside or outside of the company who wasn’t supposed to see it?
 Could data about learning and job performance be used by a fraudster phishing for a weakness to exploit?

 With a learning analytics platform, you gain robust control and record-keeping abilities to monitor who has accessed the data.
 You can also make use of more granular permissions and allow people to see data that’s relevant to them, without giving them access to everything.

 5) There’s no standardization.

 When you’re working with spreadsheets, there’s no guarantee that two sheets with a similar purpose look the same or work in the same way.
 There’s not even a guarantee that a document will be compatible with an earlier evolution of that same spread sheet from last quarter.
 If your measures and metrics mean different things from project to project and month to month, they are worthless for showing progress or identifying decline.
 Worse, you may not even know that figures are being calculated differently and make decisions based on misunderstandings of the data.

 With a learning analytics platform, data is stored in a common format.
 Metrics calculations can be managed centrally, giving you better control over and visibility into any changes to how they are calculated.
 Where metrics do need to change, you can immediately go back and look at previous periods using the new metric that’s measuring your current data.

 There's a Better Way!

 Sure, a learning analytics platform can help save you from Excel Hell, but did you know it also can aggregate all of your data about the learning and training events within your company?
 And its sophisticated reporting and analytics capabilities mean you can gain a solid understanding of the learning happening across your organization.
-Read more about these platforms in our learning analytics blog series.
+Read more about these platforms in our learning analytics blog posts.